telerik/xaml-docs/controls/radchartview/series/cartesianchart-series/area-series/stepareaseries.md

 ## Declaratively defined series

-You can use the following definition to display a simple StepAreaSeries:
+You can use the definition from __Example 1__ to display an StepAreaSeries.

 #### __[XAML] Example 1: Declaring a StepAreaSeries in XAML__
 {{region radchartview-series-stepareaseries_0}}